The college is located on a 40-acre campus in the town of Hesston, Kansas. Major campus facilities include the following:

 Bontrager Student Center—dining hall, meeting rooms, student post office, Food Service offices.

-Erb Hall—housing for 280 students; offices for vice president of Student Development, campus pastor, campus activities; Larks Nest snack shop and Bookstore.
+Erb Hall—housing for 280 students; offices for vice president of Student Life, campus pastor, campus activities; Larks Nest snack shop and Bookstore.

 Friesen Center for the Visual Arts—art studios, faculty offices, computer lab, classroom and Regier Friesen Art Gallery.